glasswings/odin-calculator/COOKING-shuntyard-v2.md

 - `top()` - view of the top operation
 - `debugStack()` - debug view of the entire stack
 - `pushOp()` - Push an operation onto the stack
+    - It makes sense to have separate methods for pushing unary and binary ops, because binary ops need to pop before they push while unary ops never do that.
 - `popExec()` - Execute operations until reaching a paren or the beginning of the expression
 - `popCancel()` - Cancel operation on the top of the stack.